zhullyb/monyhar/monyhar/styleguide/c++/c++-dos-and-donts.md

 ## Static variables

-Dynamic initialization of function-scope static variables is **thread-safe** in Chromium (per standard C++11 behavior).
+Dynamic initialization of function-scope static variables is **thread-safe** in Monyhar (per standard C++11 behavior).
 Before 2017, this was thread-unsafe, and base::LazyInstance was widely used.
 This is no longer necessary.
 Background can be found in
 [this thread](https://groups.google.com/a/monyhar.org/forum/#!msg/monyhar-dev/p6h3HC8Wro4/HHBMg7fYiMYJ)